If you don’t see your question here, please feel free to call us at 814-676-1733 and we will be happy to answer any questions you may have.

 Yes, our Railway Post Office car has snacks and beverages, including popcorn, candy, chips, hot dogs, pop, water, etc. There is a full concession area at Perry Street Station.
 Ice cream novelties and soft drinks are available at our Rynd Farm Station (the halfway point, open June through October only).
 Please note: During Special Event rides and in October, concessions on the train will go quickly as we typically have 400 to 500 passengers and we simply do not have the space to hold enough food on the train for that many people.
 You are welcome to bring your own – see below.

 Alcoholic beverages are strictly prohibited on our train and facilities, with the exception of our Wine Tastings and Taps on Tracks – and no outside alcohol is permitted even during those runs.
 You can bring your own snacks and non-alcoholic beverages.
 Anything that is going to take up space and could cause any safety issues, such as hard-sided coolers, picnic baskets and large bags will not be permitted onboard.
-No glass containers.
+No glass bottles/containers.
 All carry-on items must be small enough to stay on your lap.
 We also have concessions at Perry Street Station, on the train and at Rynd Farm Station (halfway point).
 You can also order box lunches at least 2 weeks in advance to eat on the train.
 Call us at 814-676-1733 for more details.

 Are dogs permitted on the train?